ethankoch4/unc_honor_thesis/honor_thesis_draft1.md

 ## 1    Intro to Word2Vec

-The Word2Vec algorithm was originally created by {SOURCE]}.
-The algorithm has led to many advances in fields such as Statistics, Natural Language Processing (NLP), [{HELP]} due to its drastic improvement over the previous state-of-the-art methods in retaining the meaning of each word in a corpus.
+The Word2Vec algorithm was originally created by {SOURCE}.
+The algorithm has led to many advances in fields such as Statistics, Natural Language Processing (NLP), [{HELP} due to its drastic improvement over the previous state-of-the-art methods in retaining the meaning of each word in a corpus.
 Benefits of the use of the Word2Vec algorithm include: the dimensionality of embeddings is significantly less than the number of documents $D$ for any reasonably sized corpus, the embeddings are dense as opposed to sparse in the case of TF-IDF, the results of the algorithm {HELP}.
 It is also important to note that while Word2Vec has many different architectural choices and variations, the ones focused on in the theory portion of this paper will be those that offer the core intuition underlying the algorithm and are most widely used.

 ### 1.1    Motivation